Sanktrex99/Phishing-Website-Detection-Using-ML/README.md

 maximum of 97%.
 Along these lines, our neural network model is implemented as a three- layered completely associated network with a blend of activation techniques of 'Sigmoid' and 'reLU'.
 By doing this, our model has a sum of 1406 (23×40+20×23+1×23+3×1=1406) weights and 3 biases.

 Step 3.
-The extraction of features and selection interface are used to collect 23 useful

-attributes to distinguish phishing URLs.
-Then, at that point, for every URL, we can get a 23- layered effective feature vector [x1, x2, …, x23].
+The extraction of features and selection interface are used to collect 23 useful attributes to distinguish phishing URLs.
+Then, at that point, for every URL, we can get a 23-layered effective feature vector [x1, x2, …, x23].

 Input: “Fv: feature vector set; 𝜔: weights of NN model; b: bias of NN model; L: number of layers in the neural network.”

 Output: “Y: phishing classification result.”
 Algorithm:

 “NN model ← LoadWeightsBias(𝜔,b);
 𝑝𝑟𝑒𝑑𝑖𝑐𝑡𝑖𝑜𝑛[0] ← 𝐹𝑣;
 for i = 1, ..., L do